Who Knew Sugar-Free Could Taste So Sweet?

 Artificial sweeteners are made to have the sweetness of sugar without any calories.
 These are good options for sweetening beverages like coffee or tea but only some can be used for baking like Splenda Original Sweetener.

-Natural sweeteners can be found in nature.
+Plant based sweeteners can be found in nature.
 They include maple syrup, honey, agave, brown rice syrup, and coconut sugar.
 While these sweeteners may seem like healthier options and are often used by health-conscious bakers, they contain just as many grams of sugar and calories as traditional sugar and behave basically the same as sugar in the body.

-However stevia, monk fruit extract, and allulose are also natural sugar substitutes, but they’re low enough in calories to be basically negligible.
-They don’t impact blood sugars the same as other natural sweeteners and are ideal for baking and sweetening beverages like coffee and tea.
+However stevia, monk fruit extract, and allulose are also sugar substitutes, but they’re low enough in calories to be basically negligible.
+They don’t impact blood sugars the same as other plant based sweeteners and are ideal for baking and sweetening beverages like coffee and tea.
 These are perfect for individuals with diabetes or anyone following a low-carb or keto diet who still wants to enjoy dessert and other sweets.

 Here are some tips to help you bake healthier, sugar-free recipes with these sugar alternatives.